10 must-see Doors Open MKE sites

 Speaking of Romanesque Revival, there is perhaps no better example – surely no more high-profile example – in Milwaukee than Willoughby J. Edbrooke's U.S. Federal Courthouse, with its soaring tower, on Wisconsin Avenue.
 It's rarely accessible to the general public and it's absolutely beautiful inside, so don't miss this opportunity.

-10. Pleasant Street Bridge House
+10. Wells Street Bridge House